 Just as the uniform appointment process contemplates that only one appointment will be required for an individual producer no matter how many types of products that producer sells for a given company, if a state requires appointments for a BE, then the state should require only one appointment per BE per company, no matter how many types of products that BE sells for a given company.

-Section 6(B)(2) of Model #218 requires a BE to designate a licensed producer as responsible for compliance.
+Section 6(B)(2) of Model #218 requires a BE to designate a licensed individual as responsible for the BE’s compliance with the state’s insurance laws, rules, and regulations.
 This is commonly referred to as the designated responsible producer (DRP).
 There is no provision in Model #218 to require multiple DRPs if the BE chooses to write multiple lines of insurance.
 For example, if a DRP holds a life line of authority (LOA) only, and an affiliated producer is authorized to sell property/casualty (P/C) products, it is not necessary for a DRP with a P/C LOA to be named as a second DRP.
+If the BE is appointed by an insurer to act as its agent to sell, solicit, or negotiate P/C insurance products, then the BE must name a DRP who also holds a P/C LOA.

 Model #218 does not give specific guidance on appropriate action to take when a notification is received that the DRP has lost their home state license.
 A recommended practice is to send a notification to the BE and inform it that the BE license will go inactive unless a new DRP is named and approved within a reasonable number of days.